bsstahl/CognitiveInheritance/Posts/Continuing-a-conversation-on-llms.md

 This is not the case with LLMs, and since we both understand that these models are just a very advanced version of autocomplete, we have at least part of the understanding needed to use them effectively.
 It seems however we disagree on what that fact (that it is an advanced autocomplete) means.
 It seems to me that LLMs produce derivative works in the same sense (not method) that our brains do.
 We, as humans, do not synthesize ideas from nothing, we build on our combined knowledge and experience, sometimes creating things heretofore unseen in that context, but always creating derivatives based on what came before.

 Word2Vec uses a 60-dimensional vector store.
-GPT-4 appears to have something north of 1500 dimensions (I've heard differing numbers).
+GPT-4 embeddings have 1536 dimensions.
 I certainly cannot consciously think in that number of dimensions.
 It is plausible that my subconscious can, but that line of thinking leads to the the consideration of the nature of consciousness itself, which is not a topic I am capable of debating, and somewhat ancillary to the point, which is: these tools have value when used properly and we are the ones who can use them in valid and valuable ways.

 The important thing is to not listen to the loud voices.
 Don't even listen to me.
 Look at the tools and decide for yourself where you find value, if any.
 I suggest starting with something relatively simple, and working from there.
 For example, I used Bing chat during the course of this conversation to help me figure out the right words to use.
 I typed in a natural-language description of the word I needed, which the LLM translated into a set of possible intents.
 Bing then used those intents to search the internet and return results.
 It then used GPT to summarize those results into a short, easy to digest answer along with reference links to the source materials.
 I find this valuable, I think you would too.
 Could I have done something similar with a thesaurus, sure.
 Would it have taken longer: probably.
 Would it have resulted in the same answer: maybe.
 It was valuable to me to be able to describe what I needed, and then fine-tune the results, sometimes playing-off of what was returned from the earlier requests.
 In that way, I would call the tool a force-multiplier.